your floors real wood?

 or excessively worn, the floor can be re-sanded (to remove the old

-qualified hardwood flooring re-finisher.
+hardwood flooring re-finishers for this process.
 Our floors can be re-sanded

 three to five times, depending on the style purchased.